motiwari/BanditPAM/README.md

 ```

 Alternatively, to run a "smaller" set of tests, from the main repo folder run `python tests/test_commit.py` or `python tests/test_push.py` to run a set of longer, more intensive tests.

+## Credits

+Eric Frankel refined the C++ implementation of BanditPAM, exposed it via Python bindings, registered the package on PyPi, wrote the documentation and test cases, and is now the maintainer of the code.

+James Mayclin developed the initial C++ implementation of BanditPAM.

+Mo Tiwari wrote the original Python implementation of BanditPAM.